Self-guided Sightseeing Tour #1 in Versailles, France

 Show sight on map

 The North Wing is a part of the Palace of Versailles, France.
-Built in the 1680s, it is classical in style.
+Built in the 1680s, it is in the classical style.

 Wikipedia: Aile du Nord (FR)